Three Easy Home Remedies to Get Rid of Scabies

 - Aloe vera gel

-- Next, apply a generous layer of aloe vera and then wait 30 minutes
+- Secondly, apply a generous layer of aloe vera and then wait 30 minutes

-- After 30 minutes, rinse with cold water
+- Then, after 30 minutes, rinse with cold water

 2. Tea tree essential oil